 Get students on the front lines of reaching your neighborhood by hosting a fall festival at your church.
 This can be a church-wide event or hosted by just your youth group.
 Either way, the intention is to invite your community to a fun event where they are seen and loved by people who love Jesus.

 You don’t need to break the bank for this.
 There are a lot of inexpensive activities and games you can do.
 Here are some activity ideas for a fall festival:

 - Face painting

 - Ring toss onto a pumpkin

 With an event like this, it’s crucial to involve students in the planning and prep work.
 It’s one thing for them to volunteer at a church event, but it’s another entirely for them to feel ownership and urgency for the impact of this fall festival.

-Step 2 – Remind students that this is an outreach event to share the Gospel.
-If you haven’t already, train them on the “G.O.S.P.E.L.” acrostic (what we call Life in 6 Words) that lays out a simple, clear message of salvation they can share with their friends.
+Step 2: Remind students that this is an outreach event to share the Gospel.
+If you haven’t already, train them on the G.O.S.P.E.L. acrostic (what we call Life in 6 Words), which lays out a simple, clear message of salvation they can share with their friends.
 Make sure they all download the Life in 6 Words app to keep track of their conversations, too.

-Step 3 – Get hot chocolate bar supplies!
-They make all kinds of hot chocolate flavors these days, and you can include marshmallows, whipped cream, syrups, sprinkles, the WORKS.
+Step 3: Buy hot chocolate bar supplies.
+They make all kinds of hot chocolate flavors these days, and you can include marshmallows, whipped cream, syrups, sprinkles—the works.

 For a successful fall picnic, you just need a good space for teens to gather and lots of fall-themed food.
 This is like the fall festival but on a smaller scale.
 The intention is for students to invite their unsaved friends so they can talk with them about Jesus in a low-pressure environment.